openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 * There is essentially a section for every node, and you have to define all nodes there (fuel-01, fuel-02, fuel-03, and fuel-04).
 The config for a single node is posted below, while the config for the remaining nodes is very similar
 * It's important to get right the following parameters, they are different for every node:
     * name of the system in cobbler, the very first line
-    * hostname and DNS name
+    * hostname and DNS name (do not forget to replace "mirantis.com" to your domain name)
     * mac addresses for every network interface (you can look them up in Virtualbox, using Machine -> Settings... -> Network -> Adapters)
     * static IP address on management interface eth1
 * vi nodes.yaml